sameert89/notes/Rust/Variables and Mutability.md

 ```

 ## Shadowing
-Rust supports *shadowing* (surprise, surprise!), meaning a variable can be redeclared in the same scope and the earlier declaration is invalidated.
+Rust supports *shadowing* (surprise, surprise!), meaning a variable can be redeclared in the same scope and the earlier declaration is invalidated (only occurs when done in the same scope).

 ```rust
 let my_var = 50; // i32 as of now